jerdog/streamlining-devex-revealhugo/content/_index.md

 ### Achieving Standardized Workflows

 <p class="fragment"><strong>Argo & Flux:</strong> encourage standardized templates/definitions</p>
-<p class="fragment"><strong>Argo and Flux Integrations:</strong> </p>
+<p class="fragment"><strong>VCS & CI/CD Integrations:</strong> ensures configs maintained and accessible to all</p>
-<p class="fragment"><strong>Documentation and Training:</strong> </p>
+<p class="fragment"><strong>Documentation & Training:</strong> responsibility of org for devs understanding process</p>
-<p class="fragment"><strong>Continuous Improvement:</strong> </p>
+<p class="fragment"><strong>Continuous Improvement:</strong> foster continual improvement & gathering feedback</p>

 {{% note %}}
-**Templates and Definitions (3 minutes):**
-- Organizations using both Argo and Flux can establish standardized pipeline templates and definitions.
-- These templates can specify standard CI/CD stages, such as building, testing, and deploying, and can be reused across projects, ensuring consistency.
-- Encourage use of standardized pipeline templates / definitions
-- Templates standardize CI/CD stages and reusable for consistencyBy leveraging tools like Argo and Flux, organizations can establish and maintain standardized workflows, ensuring that CI/CD practices are consistent, repeatable, and adaptable to a variety of projects.
-This promotes a streamlined and efficient development process, enhancing Developer Experience and software delivery.
-**Integration (2 minutes):**
+So in summary, achieving standardized workflows comes down to the following:
+**Templates & Definitions:** With the standardized pipeline templates and definitions, orgs establish the baseline for consistency, which promotes a streamlined and efficient dev process.
-- Integration with VCS & CI/CD tools ensures configs maintained and accessible to all
+**Integrations:** Fully integrating with VCS & CI/CD tooling ensures configs maintained and accessible to all
-- Integrating Argo and Flux with version control systems and other CI/CD tools ensures that standardized configurations are maintained as code and are accessible to development teams.
-**Documentation and Training (3 minutes):**
-- Comprehensive docs and training essential to standardizing workflows
+**Documentation and Training:** docs and training so essential to standardization.
+Orgs are responsible for making sure devs understand how to use the workflows effectively.
-- Should be applicable to the processes in use by the organization
-- Organizations should provide comprehensive documentation and training on how to use standardized workflows with Argo and Flux.
-- Training sessions can help developers understand how to apply standardized practices effectively.
-**Continuous Improvement (2 minutes):**
-- Foster culture by regularly reviewing and updating workflows
-- Encourage developers to provide feedback and suggest improvements
--    - Foster a culture of continuous improvement by regularly reviewing and updating standardized workflows.
-   - Encourage developers to provide feedback and suggest improvements to ensure standardized practices remain relevant and practical.
+**Continuous Improvement:** Foster culture by regularly reviewing and updating workflows, encouraging feedback and suggesting improvements.
+This helps ensure that standardized practices remain relevant and practical.
 {{% /note %}}

 ---